hermione06/asiman-ismayilova.github.io/_posts/2025-11-08-imageNet-classification-with-deep-convolutional-neural-networks.md

   The network progressively extracts features—from simple edges in early layers to complex object parts in deeper layers—then uses fully connected layers to classify images.

 - **What makes it different?**
-  Combination of depth (8 learned layers), ReLU for faster training, dropout for regularization, data augmentation, and efficient GPU implementation made training feasible at ImageNet scale.
+  Deep architecture with 8 learned layers, the use of ReLU activations for faster convergence, dropout to reduce overfitting, extensive data augmentation to improve generalization, and an efficient dual-GPU implementation made large-scale ImageNet training computationally feasible.

 ═══════════════════════════════════════